Woman says NYCHA ripped up bathroom and never came back to fix it

 It comes on the same day the fight over how to fix NYCHA heated up between Gov. Andrew Cuomo and Mayor Bill de Blasio.

 "I have a toilet but no sink, no tub.
-I kind of feel like I'm crippled," said Jahaira Santiago.
+I kind of feel like I'm crippled right now," said Jahaira Santiago.

 For her it's one step-up from an outhouse.
 The bathroom in her three-bedroom Bronx apartment is crawling with mold and draped in plastic.